 Tank losses are commonly estimated using engineering calculation because they are difficult to measure.
 Correlations for fugitive emissions from many types of tanks have been developed and are widely used.
 Other published correlations, such as for amounts of liquid remaining in "empty" drums, are also used to estimate fugitive air emissions from open empty storage containers or from solvent washout between batch operations.
-EPA's Estimating Releases and Waste Treatment Efficiencies for the Toxic Chemical Release Inventory Form provides some of these correlations (see References).
+EPA's TANKS9 is a computer software program that estimates volatile organic compound and hazardous air pollutant emissions from fixed-roof and floating-roof storage tanks.

-Losses from holding ponds and other wastewater treatment operations are also usually estimated from published correlations.
+Losses from holding ponds and other wastewater treatment operations are usually estimated from published correlations.

 Other fugitive air emissions estimated by engineering calculation include losses from loading and unloading tank cars.
 Even if some measurement data are available, such as worker exposure measurements in the area of the tank car, some sort of estimate of the effects of diffusion and ambient conditions has to be made.
-Models for losses range from simple diffusion calculations to box models and more complicated air dispersion calculations.
+Models for losses range from simple diffusion calculations to box models and more complex air dispersion calculations.